phantasmachina/rust-proxy-server-boilerplate/README.md

 ### Running the Project
 A main focus was cross-compatibility, but this boilerplate was initially built to run on the free, private cloud hosting service, https://deta.space

+Because of this, includes a Spacefile config to easily launch this on Space.

+With the Space CLI installed, clone this repository and type ```space new```.

 ### Configuration
 There are two included domains listed within the CORS policy as placeholders.